garagehive/garagehive.github.io/docs/garagehive-user-management.md

     ![](media/garagehive-user-management1.gif)

-3. To create a new **Service Advisor** user, click on **Create User** from the actions bar and enter the user details in the pop-up window.
+3. To create a new **Service Advisor** user, click on **Create User** from the menu bar and enter the user details in the pop-up window.
 4. The system generates a username and password.

     ![](media/garagehive-user-management2.gif)